-Summer sessions are also provided which offer the same quota of courses as the regular sessions.
+Summer sessions are also provided.
 During these sessions, credit may be earned toward graduation or may be used in securing, extending or renewing teachers' certificates.

 The Department of the Army operates a Senior Program of General Military Science, Reserve Officers' Training Corps at Jacksonville with either a two- or four-year program of instruction.
 The first two years, basic course, deal with subjects pertaining to the Army in general, while the advanced course is designed to develop junior officers for the Army.
 The program is open to male and female students.
 ROTC courses may be taken for academic credit without incurring any military obligation.
 The ROTC program at Jacksonville State University is currently ranked by the U.S. Army as sixth of all ROTC programs in Alabama, Mississippi, Louisiana and the Florida panhandle.